medic/cht-docs/content/en/apps/guides/hosting/4.x/self-hosting-k3s-multinode.md

 ### Create StorageClass in k3s cluster

-We'll need to create a global [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) resource in our k3s cluster, so cht-core deployments will be able to ask for persistent storage volumes from the k3s cluster.
+We'll need to create a global [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) resource in our k3s cluster, so CHT Core deployments will be able to ask for persistent storage volumes from the k3s cluster.

 Inside one of the control-plane servers, please create a file `vmware-storageclass.yaml` with the following contents:
 ```